pyg-team/pytorch_geometric/docs/source/tutorial/explain.rst

     explanation = explainer(dataset[0].x, dataset[0].edge_index)
     print(explanation.edge_mask)

-Since this feature is still undergoing heavy development, please feel free to reach out to the PyG core team either on `GitHub <https://github.com/pyg-team/pytorch_geometric/discussions>`_ or `Slack <https://data.pyg.org/slack.html>`_ if you have any questions, comments or concerns.
+Since this feature is still undergoing heavy development, please feel free to reach out to the :pyg:`PyG` core team either on `GitHub <https://github.com/pyg-team/pytorch_geometric/discussions>`_ or `Slack <https://data.pyg.org/slack.html>`_ if you have any questions, comments or concerns.